sunra-ai/sunra-clients/clients/java/README.md

 ## About the Project

-The `sunraClient` is a robust and user-friendly Java implementation of the [sunra.ai](https://sunra.ai) client.
+The `SunraClient` is a robust and user-friendly Java implementation of the [sunra.ai](https://sunra.ai) client.

 ## Getting Started

-The `sunraClient` library serves as a client for sunra serverless Python functions.
+The `SunraClient` library serves as a client for sunra serverless Python functions.
 Before using this library, ensure you've got your sunra key from [our dashboard](https://sunra.ai/dashboard/keys).

 The client is available on Maven Central.
 There are three different modules: